Somewhere in the middle of this map is or was a place called ‘Post Office Creek’. Dunedin is off to the right of the map.

 By now you’ll be wondering what this is all about!
 This photograph is what put me onto the search for a place called ‘Post Office Creek’ probably somewhere near Dunedin:-

-After searching many many more newspapers than the ones above I came to the conclusion that I was probably looking for a J R Palmer.
+After searching many many more newspapers than the ones above I came to the conclusion that I was probably looking for a J R Parker.
 On searching the NZ BMDs I found two getting married around the right time frame:-

 1898/845 Margaret Josephine McDevitt James Robert Parker